 - RGB or RGBa - Example: rgba(255, 0, 149, 1)

 - HSL/HSLA - Example: hsla(325, 100%, 50%, 1)

-- HTML - Example: White
+- HTML (must be lower case) - Example: white

 Tip: The value field populates automatically when you use the color slider to find a color.
 You can copy and paste this code to add the same color to other tweaks in the Style Editor.